 Cork Simon works in solidarity with men and women who are homeless in Cork, offering housing and support in their journey back to independent living.

 The Soup Run was Cork Simon’s first ever service back in 1971 and continues to operate every night of the year.
 A team of part-time volunteers, often joined by a member of our Outreach Team, offers hot food and a listening ear in a warm, friendly, non-judgemental environment.
-In 2015 our Soup Run provided over 9,900 hot meals.
+In 2017 our Soup Run supported 855 people and served 12,389 hot meals.

 Our Emergency Shelter is located on Anderson’s Quay, in the heart of Cork city centre.
 The Shelter provides care, accommodation and one-to-one support for 47 people around-the-clock, every day of the year.
 Demand for emergency beds is high – we frequently have to turn people away because the Shelter is fully occupied.